ninecath/nincat/README.md

 ### 💞 Please, contribute!

 It would be lovely that for every art you add, you add it here, too!
-Remember to put your name in the first line, so your contribution is never forgetten :)
+Remember to put your name in the first line, so your contribution is never forgotten :)

 #### By Github's Issue